syv0n/SAVIS4/README.md

 ### Calculator
 <img width="1721" src="https://github.com/syv0n/SAVIS4/raw/master/savis4/src/assets/calculatorReadme.png">
-The Calculator feature provides a user-friendly interface for performing basic arithmetic operations directly within the SAVIS4 platform.
+The Cacluator feature provides a user-friendly interface for performing basic arithmetic operations directly within the SAVIS4 platform.
 It is accessible by a toggle button on the top left on every page.
-It supports addition, subtraction, multiplication, division, percentage calculations, and positive/negative toggling.
-The calculator is designed with a clean, responsive layout that adapts to light/dark mode, making it a convenient tool for students performing quick computations while engaging with statistical analysis.
+It supports addition, substraction, multiplication, division, percentage calculations, and positive/negative toggling.
+The calculator is designed with a clean, responsive layout that adapts to light/dark mode, making it a convenient tool for students performing quick computations while engaging with statisitcal analysis.
 This feature is currently a <b>Work in Progress (WIP)</b>, and its "Advanced Mode" feature is still being developed to include several other calculation functions and symbols.
 Additionally, the calculator's ability to move its window dynamically and resize it is still being worked on.

 # Pre-requisites
 * NodeJS